3 Preventable Air Conditioner Problems

 Don't place anything on the condenser because that cuts off air to the unit.
 If you damage the tiny fins on the side and they flatten out, then buy a fin comb at a hardware store and return the fins to their normal position so air flows around them freely.

-air conditionerduring the summer doesn't take much work, but the maintenance you provide could mean the difference between a cool and sweltering house.
+Doing your part to maintain yourair conditionerduring the summer doesn't take much work, but the maintenance you provide could mean the difference between a cool and sweltering house.

 Leave the technical and difficult maintenance to Eagle Refrigeration & Mechanical.
 We'll service your air conditioner and make repairs as needed so you won't have to worry about your AC failing.